 Retirement should be a time to relax and enjoy yourself.
 As many Americans are finding out, though, that is not always the case.
-Sudden changes – such as volatility in the markets — can upset your plans and leave you wondering about your finances.
+Sudden changes – such as volatility in the markets — can upset your plans and leave you wondering about your finances including your investments and 401k.
 The way to avoid this is to secure your retirement income by combining Social Security, a pension (if you have one) and other guaranteed sources so you have monthly income you can count on — no matter what the market does.
 Then you can relax and make the most of your retired life.

-Many investments — such as mutual funds, ETFs and bonds — are often used with the goal of generating income over a lifetime.
+Many investments — such as mutual funds, ETFs, bonds and a 401k— are often used with the goal of generating retirement income over a lifetime.
 However, their value can fluctuate based on market performance, and they cannot completely protect you against loss of income.
 And while there is a bounty of investment products out there designed to minimize the risks, we recommend only one that can help eliminate the risk of running out of money.
 It can offer protected lifetime income that can guarantee you’ll never run out of money, no matter how long you live.

 Do you think in the future that taxes will be higher, lower, or stay the same?